Internal Tools Development

 Specific failure modes make this dangerous.

 Formula errors that cascade silently.
 A mistyped cell reference in a commission calculation spreadsheet went unnoticed for three months.
-Spreadsheets have no validation layer.
+Spreadsheets have limited validation that is easily bypassed or overlooked.
 A formula can return a plausible but wrong number, and nothing flags it.

 Version conflicts.
 Two people edit the same file.
 One saves over the other's changes.
 Or worse, someone downloads a copy, works offline, and uploads it back.
 Now there are two versions of truth, and nobody knows which is current.
 This is the point where businesses recognise they need a single source of truth.